AceDataCloud/SunoAPI/README.md

 The field descriptions are as follows:

 - success: Indicates whether the generation was successful; if successful, it is `true`, otherwise it is `false`.
-- data: A list that contains detailed information about the generated songs.
+- data: A list containing detailed information about the generated songs.
   - state: The song generation status, mainly includes four types, as follows:
     - succeeded: Generation successful
     - pending: In queue